Introduction to Machine Learning for the Sciences: Structuring Data without Neural Networks

 Naturally, we want to minimize the loss function with respect to the assignment $w_{ij}$.
 However, a change in this assignment also changes $\bm{\mu}_j$.
-For this reason, it is natural to divide each update step in two parts.
+For this reason, it is natural to use an iterative algorithm and divide each update step into two parts.
 The first part updates the $w_{ij}$ according to

-That means we attach each data point to the nearest cluster centroid.
+in other words, each data point is assigned to the nearest cluster centroid.
 The second part is a recalculation of the centroids according to Eq.~\eqref{eq: centroids}.

 The algorithm is initialized by choosing at random $k$ distinct data points as initial positions of the centroids.
-Then one repeats the above two-part steps until convergence, i.e., until the $w_{ij}$ do not change anymore.
+Then one repeats the above two-part steps until convergence, meaning until the $w_{ij}$ do not change anymore.
+Figure~\ref{fig:k-means} shows an example of clustering on a dataset for the Old Faithful geyser~\footnote{\href{https://www.stat.cmu.edu/~larry/all-of-statistics/=data/faithful.dat}{https://www.stat.cmu.edu/~larry/all-of-statistics/=data/faithful.dat}}.

-In this algorithm we use the Euclidean distance measure $||\cdot ||$.
-It is advisable to standardize the data such that each feature has mean zero and standard deviation of one when average over all data points.
-Otherwise (if some features are overall numerically smaller than others), the differences in various features may be weighted very differently by the algorithm.

-Furthermore, the results depend on the initialization.
+A few things to keep in mind when using $k$-means: First, in this algorithm we use the Euclidean distance measure $\|\cdot \|$.
+It is advisable to standardize the data such that each feature has mean zero and a standard deviation of one when averaging over all data points.
+Otherwise---if some features are overall numerically smaller than others---, the differences in various features may be weighted very differently by the algorithm.
+Second, the results of $k$-means may depend on the initialization.
 One should re-run the algorithm with a few different initializations to avoid running into bad local minima.
+Finally, $k$-means assumes spherical clusters by construction.
+If the actual cluster form is very far from such a spherical form, $k$-means fails to assign the points correctly.

 Applications of $k$-means are manifold: in economy they include marked segmentation, in science any classification problem such as that of phases of matter, document clustering, image compression (color reduction), etc..
-In general it helps to build intuition about the data at hand.
+In general, it helps to build intuition about the data at hand.

-\section{Supervised Learning without Neural Networks}
+\section{Supervised Learning without Neural \\Networks}